The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Waning, seasonal forcing and periodicity

 The exemplar dynamics described above demonstrate that the timing of infection incidence across each year may vary substantially across different values of the effective antibody decay rate $r$ and seasonal forcing strength $\eta$.
 We now examine this further, identifying the distribution of infection timing by time of year across the same parameter space.
 We summarise this distribution using the circular mean and variance, quantities which account for the cyclic nature of the calendar year (Appendix D).
-The mean timing of infection is most often located around the start/end of the year (Figure \ref{figure-grid-season-bias}A), coinciding with when seasonal forcing is greatest.
-However, there is substantial heterogeneity in this mean, with many parameter combinations yielding an earlier mean infection timing around October (e.g.\ Figure \ref{figure-grid-season-bias}C, panel \textbf{ii}) or a later mean around April (e.g.\ Figure \ref{figure-grid-season-bias}C panel \textbf{iv}).
+The mean timing of infection is most often located around the end of the year (Figure \ref{figure-grid-season-bias}A), while a small region of parameter space yields a later mean infection timing around April (e.g.\ Figure \ref{figure-grid-season-bias}C panel \textbf{iii}).

 The circular variance also varies substantially across the parameter space (Figure \ref{figure-grid-season-bias}B).
-The lowest circular variance is observed for parameters which fall into Arnold tongues which have a corresponding natural period greater than one year.
-In the tongues, the resultant dynamics of infection exhibit strong seasonality, with the majority of infections occurring across a short period of each year (e.g.\ Figure \ref{figure-grid-season-bias}C panels \textbf{iii} and \textbf{iv}).
+The lowest (unmasked) circular variance is observed for the small region of parameters with a mean infection timing around April.
+Substantially lower variance can be observed in regions of parameter space that have been masked due to low infection prevalence (Appendix Figure \ref{figure-supp-seasonality-bias}), with this lower prevalence being a direct consequence of the timing of infections being highly concentrated to short periods of the year.
 Outside of the tongues, the circular variance is highly dependent upon the strength of forcing $\eta$.
 Where the strength of seasonal forcing is high (e.g.\ $\eta \geq 0.25$), the circular variance is intermediate and the apparent seasonality of infections is less pronounced (e.g.\ Figure \ref{figure-grid-season-bias}C panel \textbf{ii}).
 For low values of forcing, the circular variance approaches one, implying that (in the long-run) dynamics are highly aseasonal and infections with the virus may occur at any time of year (e.g.\ Figure \ref{figure-grid-season-bias}C panel \textbf{i}).

 These results align with the commonly observed seasonality of respiratory viruses in temperate regions, where different viruses are observed to be most prevalent at different times of the year \parencite{Moriyama2020-ez}.
 For example, the influenza viruses and respiratory syncytial virus are most prevalent during the wintertime, while rhinovirus is most prevalent during autumn and spring \parencite{Moriyama2020-ez, RedBook-2021}.
 Although such differences could arise due to differences in the rate at which the different viruses are transmitted across the course of each year (i.e.\ different seasonal forcing functions) or interference between the pathogens \parencite{Nickbakhsh2019-qx}, our results show that large differences in the timing of infections throughout the year could arise solely from differences in the human immune response to the virus or the ability of the virus to evade prior immunity.